daggerok/from-zero-to-reactive-cloud-micro-hero/README.md

 * ~~Implemented step3 and Dockerize all applications using fabric8.io maven plugin~~
 * ~~Implemented step4 and Dockerize multi-module application using fabric8.io maven plugin (all in one)~~
 * ~~Implemented step5 with docker-compose maven plugin~~
+* ~~Implemented step6 and Dockerize all applications using jib maven plugin from Google~~

 ## In progress
-* Implement step6 and Dockerize all applications using jib maven plugin from Google
+* Implement step7 with docker-swarm

 ## Road map
-* Implement step7 with docker-swarm
 * Implement step8 with k8s / k3s, rancher, open-shift, etc
 * Implement step9 with project riff